JorgeSuarezV/email-challenge-spring/README.md

 Fork this repository and complete the tasks.
 Then create a PR and start with your tasks.

 - [ ] Implement all the endpoints given (You can add more endpoints to add functionality to your app).
 - [ ] Create unit tests for your services with JUnit.
-Make a CI/CD pipeline using gitlab actions to run those tests.
+Make a CI/CD pipeline using github actions to run those tests.
 - [ ] Add swagger documentation to some endpoints of your REST API.